Sonic X-treme: Disputes within Sega

 In March 1996, Sega representatives from Japan visited STI to evaluate progress.
 At this point, X-treme was already behind schedule.
 Senn and other sources indicate that the key visitor was president Nakayama, though Wallis recalls executive vice president Shoichiro Irimajiri.
 The executive was unimpressed by Senn and Alon's work, as the version he saw, ported from PC to Saturn by Point of View, ran at a poor frame rate.
 Senn, who said the visitor "came storming out practically cursing after seeing what they'd done", and Alon attempted to show their most recent PC version, but he left before they had the opportunity.

 The visitor was impressed by Coffin's boss engine, and requested that X-treme be reworked around it.
 Concerned about the need to create essentially a new game before the strict October 1996 deadline, Wallis isolated Coffin's team, preventing outside influence.
 The team comprised four artists, two programmers, a contractor, and three designers, set up in an old STI location.
 They worked between sixteen and twenty hours a day.
 Although neither Senn nor Alon were officially part of the production after the visit, they continued working on their version, hoping to pitch it to Sega as a PC game.

-In April, Sega executive vice president Bernie Stolar approached STI and asked what he could do to help the game meet its deadline.
+In April, Sega of America executive vice president Bernie Stolar approached STI and asked what he could do to help the game meet its deadline.
 At Wallis' suggestion, he provided the tools and source code for Sonic Team's 3D Saturn game Nights into Dreams.
-Two weeks later, Stolar requested that the team stop using the engine, as Naka had reportedly threatened to leave Sega if it were used.
+Naka was not included in the discussions and was upset to learn his tools were being used without permission, and two weeks later, Stolar requested that the team stop using the tools.
+Reports suggested that Naka had threatened to leave Sega if they were used.
 Senn dismissed this as speculation, but said that, if true, he understood Naka's interest in maintaining control over the Sonic Team technology and the Sonic franchise.
 Sonic Team was developing its own 3D Sonic game using the Nights engine, which could have motivated Naka's threat.
 The loss of the Nights engine cost the Sonic X-treme team weeks of development.
-In July 2022, Naka denied that he had anything to do with X-treme's use of the Nights engine and said it would have been useless because Nights was coded in assembly and X-treme was in C. He suggested that the developers invented the story to rationalize their failure to finish X-treme.
+In July 2022, Naka denied that he had anything to do with X-treme's use of the Nights engine and said it would have been useless due to multiple technical reasons, including the fact Nights was coded in assembly and X-treme was in C. He suggested that the developers invented the story to rationalize their failure to finish X-treme.